 We do not enter any museums.

-Duong, your guide, was born in the central province of Nghe An.
+Duong, was born in the central province of Nghe An.
 Nghe An is one of Vietnam’s poorest provinces – but it’s also the proud home of Ho Chi Minh.
 Like so many Saigon residents, she moved to the city as a child in the post-war period.
 Duong loves art, design and her country’s incredible history.
 She’s worked with furniture design and production, architecture and in art galleries.
 She co-owns Old Compass Travel and The Old Compass Cafe in Saigon.

 WHO YOU ARE